webandras/modis-standardize/README.md

 # MODIS data processing package for drought monitoring
 ## Made by using Google Earth Engine Python API

-!
-This is an ongoing project, will be update in the future !
+This is an ongoing project, will be updated in the future

-This package applies cloud masking (for every dataset, with the appropriate quality assessment bands), and then calculates standardized 8-day composite images (reference period: 2000-2017) and saves them to Google Drive automatically.
+This package applies cloud masking (for every dataset, with the appropriate quality assessment bands), and then calculates standardized 8-day composite images (reference period: 2000-2019) and saves them to Google Drive automatically.
+With batch processing.

 The following MODIS products are included (MODIS Collection 6):
 * Surface Reflectance 8-day 500m: 'MODIS/006/MOD09A1'
 * Surface Temperature 8-day 1000m: 'MODIS/006/MOD11A2'
-* fAPAR 4-day 500m: 'MODIS/006/MCD15A3H'
+* fAPAR 8-day 500m: 'MODIS/006/MOD15A2H'
 * Evapotranspiration 8-day 500m: 'MODIS/006/MOD16A2'

-Currently, you can only calculate NDDI, NDVI and NDDI indices from surface reflectance data.
-The others are not tested and not ready yet.

 You can change the study area if you want.